lucass-carneiro/SURGE/README.md

     7. [Example Debug Build On Windows](#example-debug-build-on-windows)
 3. [Staging](#staging)

-# Phylosophy
+# Philosophy

 **SURGE** is divided in two logical components: A *player* and *modules*.
 The **SURGE** player creates an engine window, sets up the graphics renderer, handles memory allocations, file IO, user inputs and other services.

 After its initial setup, the *player* loads and executes a *module*.
 Modules utilize the services provided by the *player* to draw objects on the screen or to read from the user's mouse, keyboard and controllers.
 Each module is compiled as a dynamic library object.
 This allows for modules to be *hot reloaded*, that is, reloaded while the engine is running.
 The *player* takes care of loading, unloading and refreshing modules.

-A SURGE game is thus a sequence of modules, loaded one after the other, each producing custom behaviour that can be hot reloaded whenever the users wish to do so.
+A SURGE game is thus a sequence of modules, loaded one after the other, each producing custom behavior that can be hot reloaded whenever the users wish to do so.

 # Obtaining and building